2.142.2 Service Catalog Management Process and Procedures

 Service Owner A role responsible for managing one or more services throughout their entire lifecycle.
 Service owners are instrumental in the development of service strategy and are responsible for the content of the service.

 Service Provider An organization supplying services to one or more internal customers or external customers.
-Service provider is often used as an abbreviation for IT service provider.
+Service provider often used as an abbreviation for IT service provider.

 Underpinning Contract A Contract between an IT Service Provider and a Third Party.
 The Third Party provides goods or Services that support delivery of an IT Service to a Customer.
-The Underpinning Contract defines targets and responsibilities that are required to meet agreed Service Level Targets in an SLA.
+The Underpinning Contract defines targets and responsibilities required to meet agreed Service Level Targets in an SLA.

 Acronyms